Mondrian Collection: Convergence of fashion and art

 The convergence of fashion and art in the Mondrian dresses is significant.
 Whilst reflecting the fashionable Western silhouette, the designs also reflect the significance of the work of artists like Mondrian during the 1960s.
 The abstract, geometric visual language of the modernistic Dutch movement De Stijl to which Mondrian belonged was applied to the design of the six dresses.

 Saint Laurent was known for his love of fine art, and had an extensive collection covering a wide range of periods and styles which had important influence on his work.
 He said of Mondrian: ‘Mondrian is purity and one can go no further in purity in painting.
 This is a purity that joins with that of the Bauhaus.
 The masterpiece of the twentieth century is a Mondrian’.
 The dresses have been described as a canvas on which Saint Laurent experimented with his artistic ideas, and have become regarded as having captured the Zeitgest of their era.
 As icons of 1965 fashion the dresses have been described as giving a new perspective on haute couture—namely that it didn't have to consist of a total look any more, and that it could be easy to wear.

 Popularity

 The Mondrian collection was widely published in many fashion magazines, with one dress featuring on the cover of Vogue in 1965.
 Mondrian style dresses became very popular, with many mass manufacturers producing copies of the designs for lower prices, which were then widely circulated.
+The copying was so widespread that Saint Laurent became a little disenchanted with this collection during the peak of its success, saying at one point, "I hate Mondrian now."